This post was most recently updated on December 27th, 2020

 The majority of the Cyprus employers refuse to give you the release letter when you ask for it.

 The reason is simple.
 They just don’t want to pay you your gratuity(Annual leave) or even the remaining salary.

-If you don’t want to work in your employer’s house then it’s your right to get the release paper and look for a new employer.
-But in most of the cases that we have seen, employers tend to threaten housemaids and try to put fear in them.
+If you don’t want to work in your employer’s house, then it’s your right to get the release paper and look for a new employer.
+But in most cases that we have seen, employers tend to threaten housemaids and try to put fear in them.

 Some of the common threats are:

 - I will send you back to your country.

 - I will call the police, and they will put you in prison.